-Are Drain Flies Harmful?
+Are Drain Flies Harmful Or Dangerous?

 Have you spotted small, unusual-looking flies around your sink or drainage areas?
 These may be drain flies and, while they might not be awful news, they are worth investigating further.